thedod/whatmail/README.md

 ----------------------------

-Below you'll find the original README from the master branch
+Below you'll find the original README from the master branch of the WhatMail contact form script

 ----------------------------